davidededominicis/AP_homework3/README.md

 The script *./projbuild.sh* compiles csvparser and odesolver using pybind11.
 The packages are saved in a build folder and they can be directly imported in a python file.
 To build the packages use the command: *./projbuild.sh /path/to/boost path/to/eigen3*.
 It is requested the version 1.82.0 of Boost.
 The boost installation folder must contain a boost folder, which contains an include folder.
 The result will be saved in a build directory inside the main project directory.

 To test the executables on a predetermined example execute *./testbuild.sh*.
-In order to change the dataset on which maincsv is executed is necessary to modify the given dataset in the testbuild.sh file or execute the command *./maincsv datasetname.csv outputfile_name.
 ## INDIVIDUAL CONTRIBUTION
 - pybind11 bindings: Gottardi
 - python, c++ integration, data type corrections: Carpenè, De Dominicis